 If you’re consistently managing these metrics, you’ll see what parts of your program can be tweaked to deliver better results.

-Demand marketing programs are not a collection of tactical, siloed activities or campaigns, so it stands to reason that measurement should not rely on myopic methods to assess performance.
+Strategic demand marketing programs are not a collection of tactical, siloed activities or campaigns, so it stands to reason that measurement should not rely on myopic methods to assess performance.
 By utilizing cross-functional metrics and implementing the right supporting processes, marketers can take a strategic, thoughtful approach to measurement and reporting demand marketing KPIs.

 Help Us Serve You Better